benjaminedavis/neat/markdown + erd + wireframes + spreadsheet/neat.md

 The second shows the Whiskey All page.

-The third shows an individual Whiskey page.
+The third shows an individual Whiskey detail page.